maarten-pennings/howto/c64functions/readme.md

    48  65  49
   ```

+  `FNA(D)` returns the ASCII code of the hex number passed as argument.
+  Number 0 has ASCII code 48.
+Number 10 ($A) has ASCII code 65.
+  `FNL(B)` returns the ASCII code of the low nibble of its argument.
+  For argument 65 ($41), the low nibble is 1, which has ASCII code 49.

 - **Global variables**
   `A=2 : DEF FN F(X)=X+A`
   A very powerful mechanism is that function bodies have access to